Accelerated Death Benefit (ADB) Rider

 Determination of Benefit Amount

 The provider determines the benefit amount.
-This calculation involves assessing the percentage of the death benefit that the policyholder can access — a figure based on the policy's terms and the nature of the diagnosis.
-This stage is highly dependent upon the policy's provisions and may significantly vary between different providers and policy types.
+This calculation involves assessing the percentage of the death benefit the policyholder can access — a figure based on the policy's terms and the nature of the diagnosis.
+This stage highly depends on the policy's provisions and may significantly vary between providers and policy types.

 Disbursement

 Once the provider determines the benefit amount and approves the claim, it will release the funds to the policyholder.
-This disbursement can be paid out as a lump sum or in installments, depending on the policy's structure and the policyholder's preferences.
+Depending on the policy's structure and the policyholder's preferences, this disbursement can be paid out as a lump sum or in installments.

 Impact of Accelerated Death Benefit Riders

 The impact of ADB riders extends beyond the immediate financial relief they provide.
 They affect the overall death benefit, premiums, taxes and even the emotional well-being of the policyholder and their family.
-There are several areas of impact to consider before someone should move forward with an ADB rider.
+There are several areas of impact to consider before you move forward with an ADB rider.

 Common Misconceptions